Claudia Geist, Ph.D. Assistant Professor of Sociology is the winner of the 2017-2018 College of Social and Behavioral Science Superior Teaching Award.

 College FactualCollege Factual ranked University of Utah as a top ranking program for sociology in 2017.

-College Factual ranks programs offered by 4-year U.S. Colleges and Universities and has recently updated their 2017 rankings.
-University of Utah's sociology program was ranked 34 out of 552 nationwide.
+College Factual ranks programs offered by 4-year U.S. Colleges and Universities based on student satisfaction markers and has recently updated their 2017 rankings.
+University of Utah's undergraduate program in sociology was ranked 34 out of 552 nationwide.
 This makes the U of U one of the top programs in the U.S. to study sociology; placing it in the top 10% of U.S. sociology programs.

 U of U's Sociology Program Earns High Ranking Nationwide and in Utah for 2017 University of Utah's sociology program has also been ranked 1 out of 5 in the state of Utah.
 This makes the sociology program at the University of Utah the best in the state.